 The members of the Management Board are appointed and dismissed by the Supervisory Board of Fresenius Management SE.
 Appointment and dismissal is in accordance with Article 39 of the SE Regulation1.
 The articles of association of Fresenius Management SE also provide that deputy members of the Management Board may be appointed.

 The Supervisory Board must meet at least twice per calendar half-year.
 The Supervisory Board of Fresenius SE & Co.
 KGaA has two permanent committees: the Audit Committee, consisting of five members, and the Nomination Committee, consisting of three members.
-The members of the committees are listed in the Notes to the Financial Statemens of the Annual Report.
-The Company’s annual corporate governance declaration pursuant to Section 315d and Section 289f of the German Commercial Code (HGB) describes the procedures of the Supervisory Board’s committees in the Corporate Governance declaration.
-The declaration can also be found on the website www.fresenius.com/corporate-governance.
+The Company’s annual corporate governance declaration pursuant to Section 315d and Section 289f of the German Commercial Code (HGB) describes the procedures of the Supervisory Board’s committees.
+The declaration can be found on the website www.fresenius.com/corporate-governance.

 The description of both the compensation system and individual amounts paid to the Management Board and Supervisory Board of Fresenius Management SE, and the Supervisory Board of Fresenius SE & Co.
-KGaA, are included in the Compensation Report.
+KGaA, are included in the Compensation Report of this Group Annual Report.

 Capital, shareholders, articles of association

 The shares of Fresenius SE & Co.
 KGaA are non-par-value bearer shares.
 Each share represents €1.00 of the capital stock.
-Shareholders’ rights are regulated by the German Stock Corporation Act (AktG – Aktiengesetz).
+Shareholders’ rights are regulated by the German Stock Corporation Act (AktG – Aktiengesetz) and the articles of association.

 Fresenius Management SE, as general partner, is authorized, subject to the consent of the Supervisory Board of Fresenius SE & Co.
 KGaA: to increase the subscribed capital of Fresenius SE & Co.
-KGaA by a total amount of up to €125 million, until May 17, 2023, through a single issuance or multiple issuance of new bearer ordinary shares against cash contributions and / or contributions in kind (Authorized Capital I).
+KGaA by a total amount of up to €125 million, until May 12, 2027, through a single issuance or multiple issuances of new bearer ordinary shares against cash contributions and / or contributions in kind (Authorized Capital I).
 In principle, the shareholders shall be granted a subscription right.
 In certain cases, however, the right of subscription can be excluded.

 Amendments to the articles of association are made in accordance with Section 278 (3) and Section 179 (2) of the German Stock Corporation Act (AktG) in conjunction with Article 17 (3) of the articles of association of Fresenius SE & Co.
 KGaA.
 Unless mandatory legal provisions require otherwise, amendments to the articles of association require a simple majority of the subscribed capital represented in the resolution.
 If the voting results in a tie, a motion is deemed rejected.
 Furthermore, in accordance with Section 285 (2) sentence 1 of the German Stock Corporation Act (AktG), amendments to the articles of association require the consent of the general partner, Fresenius Management SE.
 The Supervisory Board is entitled to make such amendments to the articles of association that only concern their wording without a resolution of the Annual General Meeting.